phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 =========== ==================================================================
 Field       Description
 =========== ==================================================================
-name        The name of the plugin; must be unique within DocBlox version     The version number of this plugin; may be used in the dependencies author      The name of the author email       The e-mail address for enquiries about the plugin
+name        The name of the plugin; must be unique within phpDocumentor version     The version number of this plugin; may be used in the dependencies author      The name of the author email       The e-mail address for enquiries about the plugin